Products

 |---|---|---|

-| Main HVAC control with better comfort awareness | ecobee Smart Thermostat Premium | Check system compatibility before getting sold by features |
+| Main HVAC control with better room-awareness tools | ecobee Smart Thermostat Premium | Check system compatibility before getting sold by features |

 | Diagnose a hot, cold, damp, or stuffy room | Temp/humidity sensors | Data with no response plan becomes dashboard clutter |